-Notes to the financial statements for the year ended March 31, 2024 (In United States Dollar)
+Notes to the financial statements for the year ended March 31, 2025

-2024 2023
+(In United States Dollar)

-4 Related party transactions Service Control
+4 Related party transactions

-The Company enters into transactions with other entities contained in IAS 24, Related party disclosures.
-Such trar at terms that correspond to those on normal arms-leng comprise entities under common ownership and/or common management personnel. and the mormal course e of husiness ar
+The Company enters into transactions with other entities that fall within the definition of a related party as contained in IAS 24, Related party disclosures.
+Such transactions are in the normal course of business and at terms that correspond to those on normal arms-length transactions with third parties.
+Related parties comprise entities under common ownership and/or common management and control; their partners and key management personnel.

-The management decides on the terms and conditions of from/to related parties as well as other charges, if applicable the transactions and services rele. eceived/rendere
+The management decides on the terms and conditions of the transactions and services received/rendered from/to related parties as well as other charges, if applicable.

 a) Due to a related party

-Due to a related party
+Due to a related party 24,859 15,409

-15,409 15,409 2,113
+24,859 15,409

-b) Loans from related parties 10,403 2,113
+b) Loans from related parties

-Loans from related parties
+Loans from related parties 54,452 54,452 54,452 54,452

-54,452 54,452 -

-Advances, deposits and other receivables 04,402
+5 Advances, deposits and other receivables

-Prepayments

-5,226
+Prepayments 6,521 5,226

+Advances to suppliers 1,098,342 -

-5,226 110.113-
+1,104,863 5,226

-Cash and bank balances
+6 Cash and bank balances

-Cash at banks
+Cash at banks 99,218 51,763

-51,763 51,763 ÷
+99,218 51,763

-Management has concluded that the Expected Credit Loss (ECL) for all bank balances is immaterial as these balances are held are held with banks/financial institutions whose credit risk rating by international rating agencies has been assessed as low.
+Management has concluded that the Expected Credit Loss (ECL) for all bank balances is immaterial as these balances are held with banks/financial institutions whose credit risk rating by international rating agencies has been assessed as low.